 It is the political office that perhaps touches least upon the lives of Lexington County residents.
 Yet it became the county's most watched race and -- even the candidates agreed -- .

 When the dust settled Tuesday night, incumbent Harry Harman, at age 77, came away the victor in the race for Lexington County Coroner, despite claims by his opponent that he is no longer fit for the job.

 Despite his opponent's questions about his health, his age, and the quality and integrity of his staff, Harmon easily beat back challenger and former Richland County Coroner Frank Barron III, winning the GOP primary with nearly 69 percent of the vote, based on unofficial results.

 With Tuesday's victory, Harman is likely to retain his office, which he has held since 1976, despite a potential challenge in November by petition candidate Clay Burkett, who was one of more than 200 candidates across the state ordered off the ballot last month under a state Supreme Court ruling.

-"I can't believe this percentage," Harman said, celebrating with several dozen supporters and family members at The Flight Deck restaurant in Lexington.
+"I can't believe this percentage," Harman said, celebrating with several dozen supporters and family members at in Lexington.
 "I'm just overwhelmed."